Evidence for profile changes in PSR J1713+0747 using the uGMRT: Introduction

 Pulsar Timing Array \citep[PTA:][]{FosterBacker1990} experiments, such as the European Pulsar Timing Array \citep[EPTA:][]{KramerChampion2013}, the Indian Pulsar Timing Array \citep[InPTA:][]{JoshiAB+18}, the North American Nanohertz Observatory for Gravitational Waves \citep[NANOGrav:][]{McLaughlin2013}, the Parkes Pulsar Timing Array \citep[PPTA:][]{Hobbs2013}, and the International Pulsar Timing Array \citep[IPTA:][]{Hobbs2010}, rely on precision timing of millisecond pulsars (MSPs) to detect nanohertz gravitational waves (GWs).
 While common in slow pulsars, phenomena similar to mode changes have been reported in only two millisecond pulsars till date.
 A periodic change in the profile over a timescale of about 2 s was reported for the first-detected black widow pulsar, PSR B1957+20 \citep{MahajanKM+2018}.
 A distinct profile change was reported in PSR J1643$-$1224 around MJD 57074 by \citet{Shannon+2016}, which introduced systematics in the timing residuals of this pulsar at 10 cm and 20 cm bands.
 Notably, this pulsar is included in the PTA experiments, and such events may hamper the PTA experiments in their quest to detect nanohertz GWs.
 Therefore, it is crucial to look for and accurately study and model the mode changes and similar phenomena in PTA pulsars.
 This will allow us to explore their implications and ensure continued high precision timing.

-PSR J1713+0747 is a 4.6 ms pulsar with a low-mass white dwarf companion \citep{FosterWC+1993}, and is one of the two pulsars with a very stable timing behaviour in the PTA ensemble \citep{Perera+2019}.
-However, this pulsar has shown two timing events in the past, where a jump in the timing residuals was observed followed by an exponential recovery with a timescale of about 62 and 25 days for the events in 2008 and 2016, respectively \citep{LamEG+2018,Goncharov+2020}.
+PSR J1713+0747 is a 4.6 ms pulsar with a low-mass white dwarf companion \citep{FosterWC+1993}, and has the second lowest measured timing noise behaviour in the PTA ensemble \citep{Perera+2019}.
+However, this pulsar has shown two timing events in the past, where a jump in the timing residuals was observed followed by an exponential recovery with timescales of about 62 days in 2008, and 25 days in 2016 \citep{LamEG+2018,Goncharov+2020}.
 Both these events were interpreted as chromatic events, suggesting a connection with the line-of-sight passing through inter-stellar medium (ISM) structures \citep{LinLL+2021}.
-No evidence was reported for a change in the average profile of this pulsar during these two events.
-In the previous events, a 1$\%$ change in the amplitude relative to the mean profile was reported in the timing residuals \citep{LinLL+2021}.
+No evidence was reported for a change in the average profile of this pulsar in the first event but \cite{Goncharov+2020} reported changes in the pulse profile associated with the second event.

-A profile change event was recently reported in PSR J1713+0747 by \citet{Xu+2021} using the Five hundred metre Aperture Spherical Telescope (FAST), \citet{2021ATel14652} using the Canadian Hydrogen Intensity Mapping Experiment (CHIME) and \citet{2021ATel14667} using the uGMRT.
-Further, \citet{2021ATel14652} constrained the time of the event to between MJDs 59320 and 59321.
-This source is currently being actively monitored by multiple pulsar timing groups and PTAs which are part of the IPTA using multiple telescopes.
+A profile change event was recently reported in PSR J1713+0747 by \citet{Xu+2021} using the Five hundred metre Aperture Spherical Telescope (FAST), \citet{2021ATel14652} using the Canadian Hydrogen Intensity Mapping Experiment (CHIME) and \citet{2021ATel14667} using the uGMRT. \citet{2021ATel14652} constrained the time of the event to between MJDs 59320 and 59321.
+This source is currently being actively monitored by multiple pulsar timing groups and PTAs, which are part of the IPTA using multiple telescopes.
 In this work, we report the evidence of a significant change in the pulse profile of this pulsar accompanied by a change in timing behaviour.
 The details of our observations are described in Section \ref{sec:obs} followed by a brief description of our analysis and results in Section \ref{sec:result}.
 The implications of this event are discussed in Section \ref{sec:conc}.